 Double Wide Diner

-Double Wide Diner is the newest addition the popular Treylor Park family.
-If you’ve purchased my ebook, then you know Treylor Park has been one of my top ten restaurant picks for the past three years running.
+This casual restaurant is the newest addition the popular Treylor Park family.
 Their dishes are always creative, and the vibe is super casual and fun.

 Double Wide is an ideal spot for those of you who, like me, prefer to sleep in and have breakfast a little later in the morning.
 They serve breakfast all day!